ThomasWeinert/reveal-embed-video/README.md

 #### persistent

 Keep the stream open (the camera active) after opening it once.
-If it is disabled the plugin will deactivate the camera if the video is not used.
+If it is enabled the plugin will keep the camera on even if the video is not used.
+This avoids repeat permission request dialogs.

 #### path